groundhog-21/westmarch-house/README.md

 It covers:

 - System design
-- Multi-agent reasoning
+- Orchestration architecture
-- Memory & state
+- Agent interactions
-- Tool invocation
+- Memory system
-- Orchestration patterns
+- Tool invocation and search
-- Demo breakdowns
+- Demonstration breakdowns
-- Challenges & limitations
+- Limitations & future directions

 ---

 # ⚖️ **Licensing & Disclaimer**

 - **License:** MIT
-- **Disclaimer:** All characters, voices, and behaviours are fictional.
+- **Disclaimer:** All characters and behaviours are fictional.
   No warranty is provided.
-Use at your own discretion.
+Exercise reason and decorum.

 ---

 # 🎩 **A Final Note from the Staff**

 🎩 **Jeeves:**
-“Should you wish to expand the Estate — perhaps a librarian, a gardener, or a historian — I remain at your command.”
+“At any hour, sir, I remain at your disposal.”

 📚 **Perkins:**
-“I stand ready for further investigative duties, sir.”
+“Investigations await!
+Simply give the word.”

 ✒️ **Miss Pennington:**
-“Do call upon me for drafts, summaries, or documentation refinements.”
+“I stand ready with paper, ink, and refinement.”

 🕯️ **Lady Hawthorne:**
-“If you *must* write more code, at least ensure it is readable.”
+“Do behave yourself—and write cleanly.”

 We remain, as ever,
 **At your service.**